I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 Icefinger Ford is north of the Gravel Track.
 "A shallow, rapid torrent washes over the Lane from northwest to southeast here, and no forest creek by the feel of it against your ankles but a mountain spring that must have burst from the ground no more than a mile away.
 This is goblin-work."

 In Icefinger Ford are four goblins, a bundle of kindling and a cracked cooking pot.
 The kindling is wood.
 The pot is clay.
-Instead of filling the pot, say "Ugh.
-Use a pot which goblins have been cooking with?
-I don't think so."
 Instead of burning the kindling, say "The kindling is hopelessly too damp to catch light, even if you had something to light it with.
 Goblins [italic type]have[roman type] discovered fire, but they do keep forgetting the essential points."
-Effect of casting mend at the cooking pot: record outcome "but the pot isn't boken, as such: it was just badly made in the first place"; rule succeeds.
+Effect of casting mend at the cooking pot: record outcome "but the pot isn't broken, as such: it was just badly made in the first place"; rule succeeds.

 The river Icefinger is a backdrop.
 The river is in the Icefinger Ford, the Divide and the Icefinger Source.
 Understand "water" or "torrent" as the river Icefinger.
 Instead of drinking the river, say "It is cold enough that you can feel each separate tooth in your jaw."
 The river is air.[* In some metaphysical sense.
 There is an excuse - I don't think we could call it an explanation - in the accompanying spoof magazine.]